tamnguyenbbt/Okapi/README.md

 ## Usage of Okapi lambda functions

-### 1. Example 1: working with multiple text boxes with similar characteristics
+### 1. Example 1: working with multiple text boxes having similar characteristics
 * Imagine there is a web page which has multiple text boxes with similar html structures and we need to fill up these text boxes with test data.
 When a piece of data for a text box is null, does nothing for that text box.
 Each text box has a label next to it.

 * We need to write reusable code with test data driven capability so we can use this code to test the page with possitive test cases and nagative test cases, driven by test data.